Neomura: Morphology

-Considered as a clade, the Neomura are a very diverse group, containing all of the multicellular species, as well as all of the most extremophilic species, but they all share certain molecular characteristics.
+Considered as comprising the Archaea and the Eukaryota, the Neomura are a very diverse group, containing all of the multicellular species, as well as all of the most extremophilic species, but they all share certain molecular characteristics.
 All neomurans have histones to help with chromosome packaging, and most have introns.
 All use the molecule methionine as the initiator amino acid for protein synthesis (bacteria use formylmethionine).
 Finally, all neomurans use several kinds of RNA polymerase, whereas bacteria use only one.

 Phylogeny

 There are several hypotheses for the phylogenetic relationships between archaeans and eukaryotes.

 Three-domain view

 When Carl Woese first published his three-domain system in 1990, it was believed that the domains Bacteria, Archaea, and Eukaryota were equally old and equally related on the tree of life.
 However certain evidence began to suggest that Eukaryota and Archaea were more closely related to each other than either was to Bacteria.
 This evidence included the common use of cholesterols and proteasomes, which are complex molecules not found in most bacteria, leading to the inference that the root of life lay between Bacteria on the one hand, and Archaea and Eukaryota combined on the other, i.e. that there were two primary branches of life subsequent to the LUCA – Bacteria and Neomura (not then called by this name).

 The "three primary domains" (3D) scenario was one of the two hypotheses considered plausible in a 2010 review of the origin of eukaryotes.